-Your hair needs the perfect balance of moisture and protein in order to continue to flourish.
+Your hair needs the perfect balance of moisture and protein to continue to flourish.
 In order to keep this balance, you want to alternate between using moisturizing deep conditioners and protein on your wash days.
 Most people use protein once a month, however, transitioning hair may need it more often since you’re dealing with two different textures.

 A tool I recommend you deep condition with is a Thermal Hot Head.
 This is a convenient way to add heat while deep conditioning and it will allow the product to penetrate your strands more effectively.
 Trust me, it’s way better than sitting underneath a dryer!

 Styling Your Hair

-After deep conditioning, the next step will be styling your transitioning hair.
+After deep conditioning, the next step will be styling your hair.
 One method used in the natural hair community for moisture retention is called the LOC method.
 LOC stands for:

 - Liquid or Leave-in